MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/relationships-bidirectional-filtering.md

 - How many colors were sold to Australian customers?
 - How many countries purchased jeans?

 Both questions can be answered _without_ summarizing data in the bridging fact-type table.
 They do, however, require that filters propagate from one dimension-type table to the other.
-Once filters propagate, summarization of dimension-type table columns can be achieved using the [DISTINCTCOUNT](/dax/distinctcount-function-dax) DAX function—and possibly the [MIN](/dax/min-function-dax) and [MAX](/dax/max-function-dax) DAX functions.
+Once filters propagate via the fact-type table, summarization of dimension-type table columns can be achieved using the [DISTINCTCOUNT](/dax/distinctcount-function-dax) DAX function—and possibly the [MIN](/dax/min-function-dax) and [MAX](/dax/max-function-dax) DAX functions.

 As the fact-type table behaves like a bridging table, you can follow the many-to-many relationship guidance to relate two dimension-type tables.
 It will require configuring at least one relationship to filter in both directions.
 For more information, see [Many-to-many relationship guidance (Relate many-to-many dimensions)](relationships-many-to-many.md#relate-many-to-many-dimensions).